This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Starting with this release, you can configure signature-based security for large object (LOB) locators.

-This feature strengthens the security of Oracle Database LOBs, particularly when instances of LOB data types (CLOB and BLOB) are used in distributed environments.
+This feature strengthens the security of Oracle Database LOBs, particularly when using instances of LOB data types (CLOB and BLOB) in distributed environments.

-LOB signature keys can be in both multitenant PDBs or in standalone, non-multitenant databases.
+LOB signature keys are in both multitenant pluggable databases (PDBs) or in standalone, non-multitenant databases.
 You can enable the encryption of the LOB signature key credentials by executing the ALTER DATABASE DICTIONARY ENCRYPT CREDENTIALS SQL statement; otherwise, the credentials are stored in obfuscated format.
-If you choose to store the LOB signature key in encrypted format, then the database or PDB must have an open TDE keystore.
+If you choose to store the LOB signature key in encrypted format, then the database or PDB must have an open Transparent Data Encryption (TDE) keystore.